Samic8/samdawson.dev/src/articles/react-redux-use-selector-vs-connect.md

 Redux hooks and connect can have the same functional outcomes.
 The main difference between them is the ability to _nudge_ (guide) the way you write your component code.
 Understanding what each of them optimizes for will help you make your decision on what one to use.

-For both approaches of them you can ignore the _nudge_, but it's best not to fight the API and instead choose the one that optimizes for what you want to optimize for.
+For both the connect function and hooks you can ignore _the nudge_ but it's best not to fight the API and instead choose the one that optimizes for the code style you want.

 <br/>